rancher/rke2/docs/advanced.md

 The server charts bundled with `rke2` deployed during cluster bootstrapping can be disabled and replaced with alternatives.
 A common use case is replacing the bundled `rke2-ingress-nginx` chart with an alternative.

-To disable any of the bundled system charts, pass the `--disable` flag to `rke2 server` during bootstrapping.
+To disable any of the bundled system charts, set the `disable` parameter in the config file before bootstrapping.
 The full list of system charts to disable is below:

 * `rke2-canal`
 * `rke2-coredns`